jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.9 SetNodataValue

-Assign a specified value in an input image to the NoData value..
+Assign a specified value in an input image to the NoData value.

 *Parameters*: